-Shareholder return Increased dividends for the fifth consecutive term Kaga Electronics has positioned the return of proﬁts to shareholders as one of its most important management policies.
+Shareholder return Maintain a payout ratio between 25% and 35% Kaga Electronics has positioned the return of proﬁts to shareholders as one of its most important management policies.
 We would like to reciprocate our shareholders’ support by providing dividends from our surplus so that they feel they can continue to support us by retaining the Company’s shares over the long term.
-Based on the belief that we have held since our earliest days that proﬁt generated by everyone’s hard work will be shared with everyone, we make it a principle to conduct transparent management in which we return proﬁts to shareholders through extraordinary dividends when we expect to generate a level of proﬁt that exceeds our initial target.
-I am pleased to report that we increased dividends once again for the ﬁscal year ended March 31, 2018, making it five consecutive years of dividend growth since the fiscal year ended March 31, 2014, as a result of revising the dividend forecast upward twice following dual financial forecast revisions during the period.
-Going forward, our basic policy regarding the distribution of profit we generate is to maintain a stable and continuous payment of dividends to shareholders while investing to drive further growth toward the next leap ahead as well as to ensure asound financial position from a long-term perspective.
+Based on the belief of our founder that we have held since our earliest days—that proﬁt generated by everyone’s hard work will be shared with everyone—we make it a principle to conduct transparent management in which we return proﬁts to shareholders through extraordinary dividends when we expect to generate a level of proﬁt that exceeds our initial target.
+In quantitative terms, our basic policy is to provide stable payment of dividends while maintaining a consolidated payout ratio of 25% to 35%.
+In the ﬁscal year ended March 31, 2019, the payout ratio was 27.4% based on a dividend of ¥80 per share as a result of twice revising the dividend forecast upward during the period.
+In the ﬁscal year ending March 31, 2020, we are forecasting a year-on-year decline in proﬁt and therefore the dividend will drop to ¥60 per share and the payout ratio will be 32.9%.
+Although we succeeded in increasing dividends for six consecutive years from the ﬁscal year ended March 31, 2014, unfortunately we expect a break in this pattern.
+Going forward, with regard to the distribution of proﬁt, we aim to maintain a stable and continuous payment of dividends to shareholders while investing to drive further growth toward the next leap ahead, as well as ensuring a sound ﬁnancial position from a long-term perspective.